 James R. Bard, a 1960 BSME graduate of Indiana Tech, established this scholarship.
 Upon graduation from Indiana Tech, Mr. Bard joined the family-owned heating and air conditioning manufacturing company, known as Bard Manufacturing Co., which was established in 1914.
-This scholarship will first be given to an entering student studying in the College of Engineering and Computer Sciences.
-Other majors within the university will also be considered.
-Students must demonstrate financial need and maintain satisfactory progress.
+The recipients must be full-time students at Indiana Tech and must maintain at least a 2.0 GPA.
+Students must show financial need and demonstrate a desire to succeed.
+Decision on need and desire will be determined by the director of financial aid.
+This scholarship shall be open to students studying engineering or business in either the traditional or CPS programs.
 This scholarship requires that the recipient be a U. S. Citizen.